openstack/openstack-manuals/doc/admin-guide-cloud/source/shared_file_systems_manage_and_unmanage_share.rst

 a share that has no dependent snapshots.

 To unmanage managed share, run :command:`manila unmanage <share>` command.
 Then try to print the information about it.
-The expected behaviour is that Shared File Systems service won't find the share:
+The expected behavior is that Shared File Systems service won't find the share:

 .. code:: console